Montgomery, WV (MNG)

-Annual Station Ridership (2016): 669
+Annual Station Ridership (FY 2022): 340

-- Facility Ownership: CSXT
+- Facility Ownership: CSX Transportation

-- Parking Lot Ownership: Montgomery City Parking Authority
+- Parking Lot Ownership: N/A

-- Platform Ownership: CSXT, City of Montgomery
+- Platform Ownership: CSX Transportation / City of Montgomery

-- Track Ownership: CSXT
+- Track Ownership: CSX Transportation

-Montgomery is situated on the south bank of the Kanawha River on land acquired by Levi Morris, son of the first permanent settler in the Great Kanawha Valley, and is 27 miles southeast of Charleston, the state capital.
+Montgomery is situated on land acquired by Levi Morris, son of the first permanent European American settler in the Great Kanawha Valley, and is 27 miles southeast of Charleston, the state capital.
 The Coal Valley Company originally platted the town in 1876, changing its name from Montgomery’s Landing – after early settler James Montgomery – to Coal Valley.
-Until 1890, the C&O stop here was called Cannelton, which was actually the name of the post office across the Kanawha River.
+Until 1890, the C&O stop here was called Cannelton, which was actually the name of the post office across the Kanawha.
 The community was renamed Montgomery in 1891.

 For more than a century, Montgomery was home to the West Virginia University Institute of Technology.
 Founded as Montgomery Preparatory School in 1895, it began offering engineering degrees in 1952 as a four-year college.
-It became part of West Virginia University in 1996, and a full division of that university in 2007, offering Bachelor’s degrees in engineering, business, medical sciences and social studies.
+It became part of West Virginia University in 1996, and a full division of that university in 2007, offering bachelor’s degrees in engineering, business, medical sciences and social studies.
 In 2017, the campus relocated south to Beckley, W. Va.

 The New River Excursion trains, which have run since 1966 every fall at peak foliage-viewing season, stop at the Montgomery station to board passengers.
 This is the last stop by these chartered Amtrak trains before entering the New River Gorge and continuing to Hinton.